The optimized point-coupling interaction for the relativistic energy density functional of Hartree-Bogoliubov approach quantifying the nuclear bulk properties: Binding energies of nuclei

+\subparagraph{ \textbf{\emph{$\beta$-decay $Q$ ($Q_{\beta^-}$) values}}}\!\!-- Recent rapid-neutron capture (r-) process astrophysical models point out the decisive importance of $\beta$-decay half-lives of nuclei around magic neutron numbers $N = 50$ and $82$ \cite{Borzov2006}.
+We find that PC-L3R produces the lowest rms values for the $Q_{\beta^-}$ values based on spherical- or axial-symmetry calculations, i.e., $1.038$ MeV and $0.624$ MeV, respectively.
+The further improvement imposed from the axial-symmetry calculation is due to the existence of shape variation in the Sb isotopic chain.
+The deviations of the $Q_{\beta^-}$ values produced from the PC-L3R decreases with the increase of neutron number for the Sn isotopic chain (Fig.~\ref{fig:Q-beta}).
+This trend is very encouraging for us to use the PC-L3R interaction to predict the regions without experimentally determined $Q_{\beta^-}$ values.

-\subparagraph{ \textbf{\emph{Binding energies of spherical nuclei}}}\!\!-- We also compute and compare the binding energies of $\sim\!\!5500$ neutron-rich nuclei using the RHB model with the PC-L3 (or PC-PK1) interaction with a separable pairing force (Fig.~\ref{fig:WeakNucChart}A).
-The comparison of both binding energies from PC-L3 and PC-PK1$^\ddag$ is given in Fig.~\ref{fig:WeakNucChart}B. For the present calculations of odd-$N$ and/or odd-$Z$ nuclei, we consider the blocking effects of the unpaired nucleon(s) \footnote{ The ground state of a nucleus with an odd neutron and/or proton number is one-quasiparticle state, $|\Phi_{1}\rangle = \beta_{i_\mathrm{b}}^{\dag}|\Phi_{0}\rangle$, which is constructed based on the ground state of an even-even nucleus $|\Phi_{0}\rangle$, c.f.
-Eq.~(\ref{eq:gs-wave}), where $\beta^{\dag}$ is the single-nucleon creation operator and $i_\mathrm{b}$ denotes the blocked quasiparticle state occupied by the unpaired nucleon(s).
-See Ref.~\cite{ManybodyProb1980} for the detail description of using the blocking effect.
-The same technique is employed for calculating the mirror displacement energies along the $N\!=\!Z$ line \cite{Lam2022}.}.
-For the light to medium nuclei at the region $Z\!\!=\!8$-$50$ and $N\!\!=\!20$-$126$, the PC-L3 results are considerable close to the ones of PC-PK1$^*$ and PC-PK1$^\ddag$, except at the region $Z\!\!=\!28$-$50$ and $N\!\!=\!82$-$126$ for PC-PK$^\ddag$.
-We compare the theoretical energies with currently available experimental data \cite{AME2020} at the region $Z\!\!=\!65$-$75$ and $N\!\!=\!95$-$120$, encircled with the black line in Figs.~\ref{fig:WeakNucChart}A and \ref{fig:WeakNucChart}B. The root of relative square (rrs) deviation\footnote{ ${\rm root~of~relative~square}=\sqrt{\left(\sum_{i}^{N}(E_{i}^{\rm expt.}-E_{i}^{\rm calc.})^{2}/(E_{i}^{\rm expt.})^{2}\right)/N}$\,.} for PC-L3, PC-PK1$^*$, and PC-PK$^\ddag$ is $0.954\%$, $1.142\%$, and $1.249\%$, respectively.
+\subparagraph{ \textbf{\emph{Binding energies of 7,373 nuclei}}}\!\!-- We also compute the binding energies of $7,373$ nuclei using the RHB model with the PC-L3R interaction with an optimized separable pairing force.
+The comparison of both binding energies from PC-L3R and PC-PK1$^\ddag$ (PC-X) is given in Fig.~\ref{fig:WeakNucChart}a (\ref{fig:WeakNucChart}b).
+For the light to medium nuclei at the region $Z\!\!=\!8$-$50$ and $N\!\!=\!20$-$126$, the PC-L3R results are considerable close to the ones of PC-PK1$^\ddag$ and PC-X. We compare the theoretical energies with currently available experimental data \cite{AME2020} at the region $Z\!\!=\!65$-$90$ and $N\!\!=\!75$-$150$, encircled with the black line in Figs.~\ref{fig:WeakNucChart}a and \ref{fig:WeakNucChart}b.
+The rrs for PC-L3R, PC-PK1$^\ddag$, and PC-X is $0.586\%$, $0.69\%$, and $0.723\%$, respectively.
+Besides, the rrs produced from the DD-PC1 and DD-PCX are $0.518\%$ and $0.692\%$, respectively.